bbokorney/intro-to-maps/README.md

 ## Example: unique words

-A common problem when programming is to need a list of unique items.
+A common problem when programming is needing a list of unique items.
 Maps can help with this because the set of keys are always guaranteed to be unique.
 We can create a unique list of items by inserting them as the keys of a map.
 In this case it doesn't matter what value we're storing with each key, we're only interested